stelzinga/MF/MGT_99.Legend.md

 Sometimes the verb object pattern is repeating.

-Examples (company name, sector):
+Examples (company name, company type):
 - To improve the world through trust (Everledger, Technology)
 - To make active goals accessible (Sporting Wheelies, Disability Services)
 - To simplify technology to empower business (Over the wire, Communications)
 - To connect patients to advancements in cancer care (Icon Cancer Foundation, Healthcare)

 ### Mission
-A Mission Statement expresses *how* the Venture achieves the Purpose.
-In other words it explains the Venture's value proposition, and does that in the following manner:
+A Mission Statement expresses *how* the Venture achieves the Purpose in the following manner:

     "Achieve X by doing Y for the benefit of Z" in which:
     X: What (type of) Services get delivered
     Y: How are they delivered (differentiating factors)
-    Z: Whom receives the benefits: Clients / Stakeholders
+    Z: Whom receives the benefits: Clients or Stakeholders

 The most important one is Y as that sets the Venture apart from Competitors.
 The differentiating factors can be related to the Service itself (quality, availability, aesthetics, taste, ...), the cost to the Client, or it can be more focused on how the Service is produced (environmentally friendly, with involvement of the Client, etc).

 ### Values
-Values reflect what the Venture deems it's moral or cultural compass.
-It can be composed of Value and Principles.
+Values reflect what the Venture deems its moral or cultural compass.
+It can be composed of Values *and* Principles.
 These are somewhat different in what they mean.
 Values focus on how to 'be' whereas principles focus on how to 'act' or what to do.
-Values are opinions and ideas and are thus subjective, and as a result of being opinions, they can change under different conditions.
+Values are opinions and ideas and are thus subjective, and as a result, they can change under different conditions.
 Principles govern interactions between people, but are objective.

-Values and Principles affect the Venture as a whole and each individual working within and for it i.e., Suppliers.
+Values and Principles affect the Venture as a whole and each individual working within or for it like Suppliers.
 They also set requirements in terms of recruitment.
-The distinction between Values and Principles may not be made.
+The distinction between Values and Principles may not be made in each company.

 Examples for LinkedIn:
     - Members first
     - Relationships matter